patrickmao93/react-redux-kanban/README.md

-Practicing making a simple kanban app using Redux.
+Practicing making a simple kanban app using Redux, and writing unit tests